What Happens If You Overstay In Canada?

 Can I extend my stay in Canada if I realize I've overstayed?

 Generally speaking, you cannot retrospectively extend your stay in Canada once your permitted period has passed.
 An extension must be requested before the expiration date.
-If you have already overstayed, speak with immigration officials to learn about your alternatives.
+If you have already overstayed, speak with immigration consultants to learn about your alternatives.

 How can I find out when my visa to stay in Canada expires?